 In this section

 This portfolio contributes to reducing New Zealand’s potential liability for greenhouse gas emissions and carbon stocks by ensuring national inventories meet international best practice.
-It is also overcoming the challenges implicit in developing cost-effective mitigation practices and technologies without reducing agricultural productivity.
+It is also overcoming the challenges implicit in developing cost-effective mitigation practices and technologies.
 Unlike most developed countries, half of New Zealand’s greenhouse gas emissions are methane and nitrous oxide resulting from agricultural practices.
 As these gases are emitted at landscape scales and atmospheric concentrations are very low, there are high uncertainties in measurement.